-As the CIA looks toward the next three years, our strategic focus will be on enhancing and promoting this important giveand-take between association members and their profession.
+As the CIA looks toward the future, our strategic focus will be on enhancing and promoting this important give-and-take between association members and their profession.
 As such, we have two main strategic priorities for 2020-2023:

 1. Provide knowledge-based services and products